GLOSSO · THE BLOCKER THAT TEACHES

 Earn your scroll with language

-The key to unlock is a 15-minute vocabulary session.
+The key to unlock is a short vocabulary session — pick 1, 3, 5 or 10 minutes.
 9 languages available: English, French, Spanish, Italian, German, Portuguese, Arabic, Japanese, Korean.

 How it works — 3 steps